KyleCarlo/Deterministic-Pushdown-Automata/ReadMe.md

 # Machine Definition File Format
 - The machine definition follows the format below by line
     1. number of states
     2. list of states
-    3. number of inputs
+    3. number of input alphabets
-    4. list of inputs
+    4. list of input alphabets
+    5. number of stack alphabets
+    6. list of stack alphabets
+    7. initial stack alphabet
+    8. start state
+    9. final state
-    5. number of transitions
+    10. number of transitions
-    6. transitions in the format q s q’ such that f(q,s) = q’ (one transition per line)
+    11. list of transitions in the format q s pop q’ push such that f(q,s,pop) = (q’,push)
-    7. start state
-    8. number of final states
-    9. list of final states